ConlanSchool/Linked-Lists/README.md

 ## What Is a Linked List?

 A linked list is a sequential collection of nodes.
-Each node contains two parts - the data and a reference (or link) to the next node in the sequence.
-Imagine them like a scavenger hunt, where each clue (data) also tells you where to find the next clue (link to the next node).
+Each node contains two parts, the data and a link to the next node in the sequence.
+Each node has information on where they should point to in order to continue the linked list's sequence, forming a connected chain of nodes.

 ## Why Use Linked Lists?